 Infant fare is a charge that all airlines have available as standard for infants under 2.
 It allows for one baby to sit on your lap during a flight rather than take up a seat.
 You will be provided an infant belt like this one that attaches to your own belt for take-off and landing.
 There are often discounts for domestic flights and price differences for long haul flights for infant fare.

 Booking an airplane seat for your baby as if they were an adult is the second option.
 This provides you with full adult baggage allowance which is very useful and of course an easier experience if you are carrying your baby in a travel seat.

 Can I travel on my own with a baby?

 Some airlines will not allow you to travel alone if you have two or more babies under six months of age so, if you have newborn twins and intend on travelling solo, you must check you are able to do so in advance.
 If you are able to travel alone, read our top tips for flying alone with children.

 How to book seats

 Some airlines will allow you to reserve seats in advance.
-At this point you will be able to include all the important details about your baby (WHAT’S THIS?).
 Other airlines will only allow you to reserve seats when you check in so, as soon as you are able to do so, reserve online immediately so you can bag the best options for your family.